CADLAB-io/CADLAB.io-swarm-stack/README.md

 ### Get CADLAB swarm stack compose file

-TODO: add link to releases page
-Clone this repository to your server or download the latest release from the [releases page]() on GitHub if you don't want to use git.
+Clone this repository to your server or download the latest release from the [releases page](https://github.com/CADLAB-io/CADLAB.io-swarm-stack/releases/) on GitHub if you don't want to use git.

 Place the files in the `/var/cadlab`.